 Finally, winter tires have tread pattern that helps grip snow at slow speeds, but also flings off the snow at higher speeds.
 Gripping the snow at slow speeds allows the snow to grip to itself, much like building a snowball.

-The downside to these features is that the soft rubber compound wears quickly in hot weather, and all the sipes and special tread pattern make the tires feel squishy in curves or at higher speeds.
+The downside is that the soft rubber compound wears quickly in hot weather and the sipes and special tread pattern make the tires feel squishy in curves or at higher speeds.

 Should I Buy a Used Set of Winter Tires?

 We recommend new snow tires versus buying a used set.
 If you have them mounted on a dedicated set of rims then changing over from summer to winter is a relatively easy process.
 You could do it yourself in your driveway with a sturdy jack and lug wrench.
-Most tires stores are also happy to install your winter tires for you for about $10 per wheel.
+Most tires stores can also install your winter tires for you for about $10 per wheel.